 FIRST-COME-FIRST-SERVED.

-Student Registration: $0 (for volunteers with applicable code)
+Student Registration: TBD (for volunteers with applicable code)

 Registration includes:

-- Block room rate at The Graduate Hotel ($159 per night, plus 15% state occupancy tax)
+• Block room rate at The Graduate Hotel

 Over the last few years, a number of games, play, and learning scholars have expressed a shared desire for some sort of community-centered event that 1) puts specific focus on the academic side of games/play and 2) brings together experts engaged in contemporary learning science, educational technology, and game-based learning methods, analyses, and implementation (migrating away from a general 'games are potentially useful for education' discussion to something more about the position in which we [researchers, graduate students, academic communities] find ourselves after 10+ years exploring the field and, crucially, where we can and should go from here).

 After much collaboration, feedback, and planning, Frontiers in Playful Learning has been organized for precisely this purpose.
-Together, we plan to:
+Together, we:

 For general questions about Frontiers in Playful Learning, please contact: